anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 A general strategy I recommend for completing the problem sets is as follows: (1) after lecture, do the reading associated with that lecture; (2) try doing the problem set on your own; (3) communicate with your group to work through the problem set, with a particular focus on areas group members find challenging.

-Link to problem set expectations and helpful resources [HERE](https://github.com/ozanj/rclass/raw/master/lectures/problemset_resources.pdf).
+Link to problem set expectations and helpful resources [HERE](https://github.com/anyone-can-cook/rclass1/raw/master/lectures/problemset_resources/problemset_resources.pdf).

 ## Attendance and participation (10 percent of total grade)

 Students are expected to participate in the weekly class meetings by being attentive, supportive, by asking questions, or by answering questions posed by others on Zoom.
 Additionally, students can receive strong participation grades by asking questions and answering questions on GitHub issues.

-Students are required to attend the weekly class meetings.
+Students are required to attend the weekly class meetings (unless you have talked to the instructors about this beforehand).
 Each unexcused absence results in a loss of 20% from your attendance/participation grade.
 Three or more unexcused absences will result in a failing grade for the course.

 An excused absence is a professional opportunity that you discuss with me beforehand or a medical, or family emergency.
 Excused absences will not result in a loss of attendance points.
 However, you will be responsible for all material covered in that class and you will be expected to turn in homework assignments on time.